LaunchCodeEducation/curriculum-module-template-tests/src/tests/styles.rst

 Bold Text Within Headings: **console.log**
 ------------------------------------------

-"Within" in the heading above should be visibly distinct from the other words.
+``console.log`` in the heading above should be visibly distinct from the other words.